Notulp/Pluton/README.md

 4. Compile Pluton and Pluton.Patcher
 5. Copy Pluton.Patcher and Mono.Cecil from Pluton.Patcher/bin/debug to the downloaded server's managed folder
 6. Copy Pluton.dll from Pluton/bin/debug to the downloaded server's managed folder
-7. Copy System.Reactive.dll and IronPython.Deps.dll from Pluton/ref to the downloaded server's managed folder
+7. Copy System.Reactive.dll, Jint.dll and IronPython.Deps.dll from Pluton/ref to the downloaded server's managed folder
 8. Run the Pluton.Patcher.exe inside the managed folder
 9. Copy Pluton.cfg from Pluton/ to %serverroot%/server/_your_server's_identity_/Pluton/
 10. Have fun!